pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** How does the website know you are or are not allowed on a specific route?

 * **Your Answer:**
+It checks the user permissions.
+It checks the authentication and authorization.

 * **Question:** Describe the difference between authentication and authorization.

 * **Your Answer:**
+Authentication - You are who you say you are.
+Authorization- That you can do what you say you can do.

 ---